yyasuda/BMPLoad/README.md

 free(Data);
 </code></pre>

-BmpLoad() open specified file then set the attribute information. _width_ and _height_ represent the size of image. _bits_ means number of bits of single pixel, should be 24 or 32.
+BmpLoad( ) open specified file then set the attribute information. _width_ and _height_ represent the size of image. _bits_ means number of bits of single pixel, should be 24 or 32.
-It also allocates memory and store the image body as RGB or RGBA char array.
+This function also allocates memory and store the image body as RGB or RGBA char array.
 You can get the array address as the return value.
 NULL will be returned when severe error occur.

 ### Test Run